vpakarinen/vpakarinen/README.md

 ### Hi there 👋 my name is Ville Pakarinen

-I'm an AI and cyber security enthusiast from Finland, focusing on building generative AI and LLM applications.
+I'm an AI enthusiast from Finland, focusing on building generative AI and LLM applications.

 - 🔭 Currently studying:
 	- Natural Language Understanding (NLU)